hadley/adv-r/Introduction.md

 In the remainder of the introduction, I will give a very quick revision of the basic skills that you already posses.

+## Basics

-## Data structures
+### Data structures

 The basic data structure in R is the vector, which comes in two basic flavours: atomic vectors and lists.
 Atomic vectors are logical, integer, numeric, character and raw.
-Vectors have names and mode.
+Common vector properties are mode, length and names:

+    x <- 1:10
+    mode(x)
+    length(x)
+    names(x)

+    names(x) <- letters[1:10]
+    x
+    names(x)

 Lists are different from atomic vectors in that they can contain any other type of vector.
 This makes them __recursive__, because a list can contain other lists.

+    x <- list(list(list(list())))
+    x
+    str(x)

+`str` is one of the most important functions in R: it gives a human readable description of any R data structure.

 Vectors can be extended into multiple dimensions.
 If 2d they are called matrices, if more than 2d they are called arrays.

-      x <- 1:10
+Length generalises to `nrow` and `ncol` for matrices, and `dim` for arrays.
+Names generalises to `rownames` and `colnames` for matrices, a `dimnames` for arrays.

     y <- matrix(1:20, nrow = 4, ncol = 5)
     z <- matrix(1:24, dims = c(3, 4, 5))

-      length(x)
-      names(x)

     nrow(y)
     rownames(y)
     ncol(y)
     colnames(y)

     dim(z)
     dimnames(z)

-All vectors can also have additional arbitrary attributes - these are stored in a named list.
+All vectors can also have additional arbitrary attributes - these can be thought of as a named list (although the names must be unique), and can be accessed individual with `attr` or all at once with `attributes`.  `structure` returns a new object with modified attributes.

-Another important 2d data structure is a data.frame.
-A data frame is a named list with the restriction that all elements must be vectors of the same length.
+Another extremely important data structure is the data.frame.
+A data frame is a named list with a restriction that all elements must be vectors of the same length.
 Each element in the list represents a column, which means that each column must be one type, but a row may contain values of different types.

-## Subsetting
+### Subsetting

 * Three subsetting operators.
 * Five types of subsetting.